Function available in CINEMA 4D Visualize, Broadcast, Studio

 - A fast TCP/IP network is recommended because the amount of traffic back-and-forth between server and render clients can be immense.
 Surprisingly high amounts of traffic can be generated in particular when sending various cache files in conjunction with GI over the network (example: a test render of a still on 3 computers with activated Irradiance Cache and Light Maps can generate 500 MB of traffic (or more) - with a render time of only 50 seconds).

-- In heterogeneous networks with different computers (in particular different CPUs), differences can occur when calculating various effects such as video textures (different QuickTime versions) particle streams, cloth, hair, Dynamics, Delay Effector or GI.
+- In heterogeneous networks with different computers (in particular different CPUs), differences can occur when calculating various effects such as video textures (different video frameworks) particle streams, cloth, hair, Dynamics, Delay Effector or GI.
 Particles will in part be rendered at different locations on various computers.
 The reason for this is the differing calculation precision of each computer’s math units (FPU - Floating Point Unit).
 Some calculate earlier than others.
 Generally speaking, effects should be baked for such projects.
 This problem can generally be eliminated by using computers with exactly the same configuration - this will produce identical results for a single scene.Cache files can be uploaded to the Team Render server for GI calculations (see also GI and animation).

 - Projects that use the Irradiance Cache (Legacy) function cannot be rendered using Team Render.
 If an attempt is nevertheless made, a warning will be displayed after which the current Irradiance Cache function will be substituted and rendering via Team Render will continue.